Posts

 Image

 1986 Dir.
 Fred Dekker ‘What is this?
 A homicide, or a bad B Movie?’ – Det.
 Cameron Night of the Creeps wears its B-Movie status proudly on its sleeve.
-Lovingly made by blatant fans of B movies for other fans of B movies, it plays out like a homage to 50s style sci-fi films such as Invasion of the Body Snatchers , with elements of Night of the Living Dead , Shivers and various slasher movies thrown in for good measure.
-And Tom Atkins as a hard-boiled and ridiculously cynical detective!
-What’s not to love?
-The opening scenes really succeed in setting the tone of the film as an outrageous horror/comedy.
-Bizarre miniature aliens are battling in a spaceship.
+It plays out like a homage to 50s style sci-fi films such as Invasion of the Body Snatchers , with elements of Night of the Living Dead , Shivers and various slasher movies thrown in for good measure.
+And Tom Atkins as a hard-boiled and cynical detective!
+The opening scenes really succeed in setting the tone of the film as an outrageous comedy horror.
+Bizarre miniature aliens are battling onboard a spaceship.
 They eventually flush their unseen enemy out of an air-hatch and into space.
 It crash lands on earth in the 1950s near a university campus.
-On what looks distinctly like Lover’s Lane, two college kids make out in a parked car.
+On what looks distinctly like a Lover’s Lane, two teenagers make out in a parked car.
 The guy notices the comet and goes to see where it landed leaving the girl waiting in the car.
-On the
+On the radio is an announcement that a psychotic lunatic has just escaped from a nearby asylum.
+Sure eno

 Random Creepy Scene # 72: Darby O’Gill & the Little People